Vagabond des Limbes, by Julio Ribera

 Early comics

-He also made his first comics in his native Spain, both realistic and humorous.
+Ribera drew his first comics in his native Spain, both realistic and humorous.
 He signed these works with J. Ribera or with pseudonyms like Jules McSide and Bop.
 He was the artist of adventure comic book series like 'El Vagabundo' (1947) and 'Robín y el Murciélago' (1948) for Publicaciones Ibero-Americanas.
-The latter was direct plagiarism of Bob Kane and Bill Finger's 'Batman'.
+The latter was a direct plagiarism of Bob Kane and Bill Finger's 'Batman'.
 He also began an association with the children's magazines of Germán Plaza's Editorial Clíper.
-For the newly launched magazine Nicolás he created strips like 'Don Cejas' (1948), 'Penicilino Pi' (1948), 'Lope Carota' (1948) and 'Mínímo' (1949).
+For the newly launched magazine Nicolás, he created strips like 'Don Cejas' (1948), 'Penicilino Pi' (1948), 'Lope Carota' (1948) and 'Mínímo' (1949).
 Among his best-remembered work for this publisher were his contributions to the girls' magazine Florita, for which he drew the series 'Rosy' (1950-1954) and 'Pirulina' (1953-1954).
 Both were continued by Jordi Buxadé after Ribera's emigration.
 He was also present in Yumbo with his first fantasy comic, 'Pepin y Sulfato' (1953), in El Coyote with 'Gus Miley, Piloto del Tiempo' (1950, scripts by Vallmajor) and 'Juan Tormenta' (1951) and in El Gorrion with humorous work and cartoons (1953).
 Both 'Rosy' and 'Pepin y Sulfato' were additionally published in France, in Mireille and Pierrot, respectively.

-Ribera however also contributed to other publishers than Cliper.
-For Hispano Americana de Ediciones S.A. he illustrated a series of four humorous comic books about a bellboy, called 'El Botones' (1953).
+Ribera also contributed to other publishers than Cliper.
+For Hispano Americana de Ediciones S.A, he illustrated a series of four humorous comic books about a bellboy, called 'El Botones' (1953).
 He first delved into realistic science fiction with 'Platillos Volantes' (15 volumes, 1954), a comic book series about flying saucers for Exclusivas Gráficas Ricart.
 In Bruguera's Pulgarcito, he drew 'Liborio' (1949) and 'Vaguete' (1949), while 'Miky Pecas' (1951) ran in Santiago Vives' Pocholo.
 'Rex Kenton' (1951, scripts by Vallmajor) appeared in Alcotán, 'Ted Powers' (1953) and 'Capitán Rido' (1953, scripts by José Mallorquí) in Futuro's Aventurero and 'Duke' (1951) in Detector, a magazine which also printed American comics.

 Move to France